kash-dotcom/VineFind/README.md

 - The text for the Home page was taken from Wikipedia Article A.
 - Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

+Wine types: `inputs/datasets/raw/wine_types.csv` This data was created using the little course in Wine Tasting and was used to verify the ouputs of the ML model.
+Williams, D (2013).
+A Little course in...
+Wine Tasting.
+DK Ltd. London

 ### Media